-In the reproductive system (shukra dhatu), shilajit is renowned for supporting the health and function of the sex organs in both men and women.
-As a rasayana, it has a nourishing and strengthening quality that benefits the tissues of the entire reproductive system, protecting them from excess vata, premature degeneration, and general weakness.
+In the reproductive system (shukra dhatu), shilajit is renowned for supporting the health and function of ther ovaries and testes.
+As a rasayana, it has a nourishing and replenishing quality that benefits the tissues of the entire reproductive system, protecting them from excess vata, premature degeneration, and general weakness.

 On a broader scale, shilajit supports natural cleansing of any accumulated stagnation or toxicity, while also building and rejuvenating healthy tissues throughout the body.
 Through these actions, it is a powerful ally for balancing all three doshas.

-Considering shilajit’s high mineral content and its ability to support so many systems and tissue layers in the body, it is no surprise that shilajit is an adaptogen, making it a wonderful ally for supporting the adrenals and healthy energy levels while it helps your body cope with stress.
+Considering shilajit’s high mineral content and its ability to support so many systems and tissue layers in the body, it is no surprise that shilajit is considered an adaptogenic herb, making it a wonderful ally for supporting the adrenals and healthy energy levels while it helps your body cope with stress.